Avon LMC offer support to all members of the nurse team including clinical queries, role mentor-ship and training requirements.

 - developing self and others

 The expectation is that nurses working at advanced level will have achieved this during extensive clinical/practice experience and following completion of Master’s level education/learning or its equivalent (for example through Master’s level postgraduate certificates/diplomas).

-For further advice please contact Lucy at firstname.lastname@example.org
+For further advice please contact our nursing team at firstname.lastname@example.org.

 Whilst this advice relates specifically to nursing, primary care has seen the development of advanced practitioners from other professional backgrounds in the past few years; notably Pharmacists, Therapists and Paramedics.